simplyblock/vela-studio/apps/docs/CONTRIBUTING.md

 - Write like you talk.
 Use words and sentences that sound natural when speaking.
 Cut unnecessary words.
 Read your writing out loud to help you choose the clearest and simplest phrases.
 - Each paragraph should have one topic only.
 Start a new paragraph whenever you change the topic.
 Don't worry about paragraphs being too short.
 - Avoid using idioms and colloquialisms, such as `piece of cake`.
 These phrases are often specific to a region or culture.
 - Refer to the reader as `you`.
 Don't use `we` to refer to the reader.
-Use `we` only to refer to the Supabase team.
+Use `we` only to refer to the Vela team.

 ## Document types

-Supabase docs contain 4 types of documents.
+Vela docs contain 4 types of documents.
 Before you start writing, think about what type of doc you need.

 ### Explainers